 - How to remove outliers

-- How to extract features from date and time
+- How to perform feature extraction from date and time

 - How to create new features from existing ones

-While most online courses will teach you the very basics of feature engineering, like imputing variables with the mean or transforming categorical variables using one hot encoding, this course will teach you that, and much, much more.
+While most online courses will teach you the very basics of feature engineering, like imputing variables with the mean or transforming categorical features using one hot encoding, this course will teach you all of that, and much, much more.

-In this course, you will first learn the most popular and widely used techniques for variable engineering, like mean and median imputation, one-hot encoding, transformation with logarithm, and discretization.
-Then, you will discover more advanced methods that capture information while encoding or transforming your variables to improve the performance of machine learning models.
+You will first learn the most popular techniques for variable engineering, like mean and median imputation, one-hot encoding, transformation with logarithm, and discretization.
+Then, you will discover more advanced methods that capture information while encoding or transforming your variables, to obtain better features and improve the performance of regression and classification models.

-The methods that you will learn were described in scientific articles, are used in data science competitions, and are commonly utilized in organizations.
-And what’s more, they can be easily implemented by utilizing Python's open-source libraries!
+You will learn methods described in scientific articles, used in data science competitions like those hosted by Kaggle and the KDD, and that are commonly utilized in organizations.
+And what’s more, they can be easily implemented by utilizing Python's open-source libraries.

-Throughout the lectures, you’ll find detailed explanations of each technique and a discussion about their advantages, limitations, and underlying assumptions, followed by the best programming practices to implement them in Python.
+Throughout the tutorials, you’ll find detailed explanations of each technique and a discussion about their advantages, limitations, and underlying assumptions, followed by the best programming practices to implement them in Python.

 By the end of the course, you will be able to decide which feature engineering technique you need based on the variable characteristics and the models you wish to train.
 And you will also be well placed to test various transformation methods and let your models decide which ones work best.

-This comprehensive feature engineering course contains over 100 lectures spread across approximately 10 hours of video, and ALL topics include hands-on Python code examples that you can use for reference, practice, and reuse in your own projects.
+This comprehensive feature engineering course contains over 100 lectures spread across 15 hours of in-demand video, more than 10 quizzes and assessments, demonstrations using real-world use cases, and all topics include hands-on Python code examples in Jupyter notebooks that you can use for reference, practice, and reuse in your own projects.